AWS Ocean Energy: Further development of Archimedes Waveswing in WES NWEC programme

 Between 2015 and 2022, the AWS concept was further developed in the Wave Energy Scotland (WES) Novel Wave Energy Convertor (NWEC) programme, which used pre-commercial procurement to fund up to 100% of the technology development costs.
+(Note: "Pre-commercial procurement" concerns the commissioning of research and development delivery in advance of production becoming commercially feasible.)

 In November 2015, WES announced that AWS was one of eight companies successful in being awarded £284k funding for Stage 1 concept design of an Advanced Archimedes Waveswing through the NWEC programme.
 They successfully completed this, and in April 2017 were awarded a further £721k for Stage 2 design optimisation.

 In January 2019, AWS along with Mocean Energy were selected to progress to Stage 3, to develop and test half-scale devices at the European Marine Energy Centre in Orkney, sharing £7.7m in funding.
 The device was tested at the Scapa Flow non-grid-connected test site from April 2022.
 The device was 4 m in diameter, 7 m high, and weighed around 50 t.
 It is moored via a single tether to a gravity base anchor.